 Q: What’s the difference between a temporary permit & a visitor permit?

 A: A temporary permit is for students, who will have a car on campus for a short period of time.
 A visitor permit is for non-students who are visiting campus and will only be here a couple days.
 Visitors MUST obtain a Visitor Permit from either the Parking Office (during normal business hours) or Public Safety (after hours).
 While a Visitor Permit can be made out for several days, a NEW permit needs to be obtained (free of charge) each visit.
-Any campus visitor who receives a parking citation should immediately present the citation to the Parking Office or to the faculty or staff member they were visiting.
-The faculty or staff member will forward the citation, along with an explanation, to the Parking Office.
+Any campus visitor who receives a parking citation should immediately present the citation to the Parking Office.
 A vehicle registered in the Parking Office cannot be considered a visitor.
-Visitor permits will not be issued or given to St. Olaf students.
+Visitor permits will not be issued to St. Olaf students.

 Q: When does the “boot” get put on vehicles?

-A: Any vehicle that does not display a current permit and has accumulated more than three (3) parking citations, will be booted.
-The owner forfeits the opportunity to receive a permit for the remainder of that academic year.
-The vehicle must be removed from campus immediately and all fines must be paid.
-Any vehicle displaying a current permit which has accumulated more than five (5) citations in Semester I or during Interim and Semester II combined, will be booted or towed.
-The permit will be revoked for the remainder of the year, the vehicle must be removed from campus and the fines must still be paid.
-Any subsequent parking violations (in either case) will result in the vehicle being booted and a $75.00 fine imposed to remove the boot.
+A: Any vehicle that does not display a current permit and has accumulated more than two (2) parking citations, will be booted.
+The owner must either purchase a permit for the remainder of that term, or the vehicle must be removed from campus.
+Any subsequent parking violations for “no current permit” will result in the vehicle being booted again and a $75.00 fine imposed to remove the boot.
 There is a $10.00 charge to remove the boot the first time it is placed on a vehicle.